 One mile from M25 J28/A12 junction at the ‘Cricket Field’ car park, off Weald Road, opposite the junction with Weald Park Way.
 Grid Ref.
 TQ 573940, postcode CM14 5QJ.
-Essex County Council car parking tiered charge of £2 for 1 hour, £3 for 2 hours, £4 for 3 hours, £5 for over 3 hours, "pay & display" (no change given, 5p coins and above accepted).
-The car park charges go towards maintaining and improving visitor facilities.
+Essex County Council car parking tiered charge of £2 for 1 hour, £3 for 2 hours, £4 for 3 hours, £5 for over 3 hours, "pay & display" (no change given, 5p coins and above accepted including new £1 coins).
+The car park charges go towards maintaining and improving the park and visitor facilities.

 Toilets adjacent to car park.
 Visitor Centre with light refreshments 500m.

 Start and Finish within 150-250m of the car park.

 Other attractions: Lake with wildfowl, a deer enclosure and a picnic area.
 Stick Man play trail for the young and young at heart.